 Throughout the year, Galway hosts a colourful variety of festivals however in the summer months the city and county truly comes alive with exciting festival programmes, buzzing events, workshops and so much more.
 This summer is no exception and the diverse festival lineup includes loads of unique acts and performances that you certainly don’t want to miss.
 Be a part of all the action and save these dates;

-2. Make a Bucket List of East Galway Towns and Villages
+2. Make a Break for the Towns and Villages of East Galway

 When visiting Galway it can often be easy to overlook the incredible towns and villages that reside in East Galway County - we are here to change that!
 East Galway has an abundance of hidden gems, historic landmarks and friendly locals who together make this area of Galway an unmissable summer holiday destination.
 Just to give you a taste of all the things to do here we have put together a list of some of the key places you should check out for yourself this summer.

-Kinvara / Things to-do in Kinvara/ Trip highlights; SIAR (food), Dunguaire Castle (discover), Connollys Kinvara (drink), Farmers Market (shop), Burren Nature Sanctuary (visit).
+Trip highlights; SIAR (dining), Dunguaire Castle (discover), Connollys Kinvara (drink), Farmers Market (shop), Burren Nature Sanctuary (visit).

-Gort / Things to-do in Gort / Trip highlights; Coole Park (visit), Gallery Café (food), Nine and Fifty Swans (shop), Thoor Ballylee (discover), The Field Gastropub (drink).
+Trip highlights; Coole Park (visit), Tal Vez Coffee (coffee), Nine and Fifty Swans (shop), Thoor Ballylee (discover), The Field Gastropub (drink).

-Oranmore / Things to-do in Oranmore / Trip highlights; Armorica (food), Porterhouse (party), SWING Golf (activities), Glynn’s Bar (drink), Maldron Hotel Oranmore (stay), Renville Park (visit), Basilico (family-dining).
+Trip highlights; Cornerstone (coffee), Porterhouse (drink), Golf at The Hawthorn (activities), Maldron Hotel Oranmore (accommodation), Renville Park (visit), Basilico (family-dining).

-Ahascragh / Trip highlights; Ahascragh Distillery (visit+drink), The Old Mill Shop & Café (food+shop).
+Ahascragh / Trip highlights; Ahascragh Distillery (visit), The Old Mill Shop & Café (food & shop).

 Ballinasloe / Trip highlights; An Táin Bar (drink), Shearwater Hotel (stay + spa), Woodlawn House (discover).